reedsy/challenges/ruby-on-rails-engineer-v2.md

 ### How do I know when to stop adding more functionalities?

-This challenge was designed to be doable by an experienced Rails developer in 2 to 3 hours.
-If you're taking considerably more time than that, maybe it's time to wrap up what you already have and ship it.
+This challenge was designed to not take too much of your precious time.
+If it's taking you the whole day or more, maybe it's time to wrap up what you already have and ship it.

 ### Question 1